 My Story

-Hello, my name is Mickey
+Hello, my name is Christopher

 My Financial Independence, Retire Early (FIRE) journey begun in around 2014 when I learned about Mr Money Mustache and how he managed to retire in his 30s by living a frugal life.
 His story resonated with me because I was somewhat frugal as well and I didn’t like the idea of working for the rest of my life.